 The only very minor inconvenience with these towels is that they need a little extra TLC when laundering: you need to wash them before use, and they don’t play well with powder detergents or fabric softener.
 I found that they did fine in the regular wash in a delicates bag… which isn’t that much extra work, really (it’s not like you have to handwash them!) but something to keep in mind.

 Quite obviously, yes!
 If your hair is long, takes a while to dry, or suffers from damage, I think an Aquis towel could make a big difference to your routine!

 If your hair is short or dries in no time, then you’ve won the hair lotto and I doubt this will help you much.

-The Lisse Luxe Towel ($30 USD) is my top pick.
-They also have a version for long hair available with an extra 10 inches for $35, although I found that the normal version was large enough for my mid-back-length hair.
+The Original Hair Towel (around $21 USD) is my top pick.
+They also have a version for long hair available with an extra 5 inches for around $25, although I found that the normal version was large enough for my mid-back-length hair.
 Adding the turban really ups the convenience factor, but it’s the towel that does the heavy lifting (the turban + towel set is $50).

 Where can you buy Aquis towels?

 You can buy them through the Aquis website, with a money-back guarantee for US customers if you don’t like it after a 3 week trial (they also ship internationally but without the guarantee).
 They also have a store locator and online stockist list here, which includes FeelUnique, Bloomingdale’s, Sephora, and Bed Bath and Beyond.
 There’s also Amazon.